spryker/spryker-docs/docs/scos/user/features/202200.0/configurable-product-feature-overview.md

 {% endinfo_block %}

-The *Configurable Product* feature introduces a new type of product that can be customized by customers — a configurable product.
+The *Configurable Product* feature introduces a new type of product that can be customized by customers—a configurable product.

-The feature enabvles you to sell complex products with modular designs or services.
+The feature enables you to sell complex products with modular designs or services.
 For example, if you sell clothes, you can allow your customers to define the material and color and add their name to the product.
 Or, if you are selling a service, you can allow them to select a preferred date and time of the service delivery.

 ## Configurable product

 A *configurable product* is a product that customers can customize based on the parameters provided in a [product configurator](#product-configurator).

-For example, if you are selling a workstation installation service, before purchasing it, a customer can select a preferred date and time of installation.
+For example, if you are selling a workstation installation service, before purchasing it, customers can select a preferred date and time of installation.

 ### Configuring a configurable product

-To configure a product, from the *Product Details* page, the customer opens a product configurator by clicking the **Configure** button.
-The customer is redirected back to the product details page and can add the configured product to the wishlist or cart.
+To configure a product, from the *Product Details* page, a customer opens a product configurator by clicking the **Configure** button.
+The, they are redirected back to the product details page and can add the configured product to the wishlist or cart.

 ![configure-button-on-product-details-page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Product/Configurable+Product+feature+overview/configure-button-on-product-details-page.png)